-The courses offered by Westcliff University for the College of Business and College of Education are taught either 100% online, or via a hybrid platform which features both on-campus and online aspects.
-Access to the online courses, the online portion of the hybrid campus courses, and related tutorials are accessible via the University's Global Academic Portal: https://gap.westcliff.edu/.
+The courses offered by Westcliff University for the College of Business, College of Education, and College of Technology and Engineering are taught either 100% online, or via an on -campus platform which features both oncampus and online aspects.
+Access to the online courses, the online portion of the on-campus courses, and related tutorials are accessible via the University's Global Academic Portal: https://gap.westcliff.edu/.
 This portal is accessible to students using a username and a password, which is distributed during New Student Orientation.

-Online Platform
+Online Platforms